 The (in)famous Backstreet Boys find themselves forced to stay the night at a haunted castle after suffering a tour bus breakdown.
 As the full moon rises to its peak, they all transform into a classic Halloween creature.

-I found one of the Boys’ werewolf costumes to be interestingly reminiscent of Tyler Durden from Fight Club.
+We found one of the Boys’ werewolf costumes to be interestingly reminiscent of Tyler Durden from Fight Club.
 Epic costumes, the customary pre-song intro scene and killer choreography make this video one of the Backstreet Boys’ finest.

 Rockwell – “Somebody’s Watching Me”

 The video someone once described as “Thriller’s little brother”.
 “Somebody’s Watching Me” tries to recreate Thriller’s scary success – it even features the King of Pop on the hook.
 In just 7 words, MJ completely outshines Rockwell without even making an on-screen appearance.

 The video follows Rockwell throughout his abode while he frets and sweats at the constant threat of a potential killer stalking him.
 Even though this mashup of incoherent horror tropes looks like it was directed by a high school student, its iconic hook and laughably spooky video did more than enough to land it on our list.

 Red Hot Chili Peppers – “Soul To Squeeze”

 “Soul to Squeeze” substitutes horror for a healthy dose of creepy.
 This carnival-themed, black and white, conehead-filled trip into the psyche of Anthony Kiedis is equal parts entertaining and unsettling.
 The band members take turns sharing the spotlight with all kinds of characters that you would expect to inhabit a traveling carnival – including clowns, elephants and the classic angry manager chewing on a cigar.